 Item (b), our detection content is advanced and relevant to emerging threats.

-As a community platform, the Threat Detection Marketplace acts as an aggregator of new detection content created by SOC Prime’s R&D team, independent Threat Bounty Hunters, and community developers.
+As a community platform, SOC Prime’s Detection as Code platform acts as an aggregator of new detection content created by SOC Prime’s R&D team, independent Threat Bounty Hunters, and community developers.
 We release and update new content daily, helping teams respond to the quickly evolving threat landscape.

-Item (c), the TDM integrates with Elastic and comes with our SOC Workflow application for case/incident management, enrichment, and automation.
+Item (c), the Platform integrates with Elastic and comes with our SOC Workflow application for case/incident management, enrichment, and automation.

 With over 30,000+ rules available, operationalizing content quickly is the key to success.
 Our SOC Workflow app is included with most paid tiers and provides native case management and SOAR-like functionality right from the stack.